Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/the-future-of-web-ides.md

 However, we should admit they don't shine so much when we are talking about static typing languages like Java, C# or Objective-C. Especially, when we are comparing web editors with the major well known solutions for desktops such as Visual Studio, IntelliJ Idea or Eclipse.
-The key difference of the desktop based "old-school" editors is the ability of deep syntax and semantic understanding of the programming languages.
+The key distinguishing feature of desktop based "old-school" editors "old-school" editors is the ability of deep syntax and semantic understanding of the programming languages.
 Finally, they provide end users with a number of handy and smart code manipulation instruments, including Code Completion, Jump To Definition, Refactoring/Renaming.
 Having these features is very important when we are working with the large codebase.

 Internally, these editors accomplish their abilities by continuous indexing source codes of the entire project files.
 They perform indexing using so called